spessasus/SpessaSynth/README.md

 - [OggVorbisEncoder](https://github.com/higuma/ogg-vorbis-encoder-js) - for the MIT Vorbis encoder
 - [Insignify Music](https://www.youtube.com/@InsignifyMusic/) - for the great arrangement of Field of Hopes and Dreams
 - [Falcosoft](https://falcosoft.hu) - for help with the RMIDI format
+- [Christian Collins](https://schristiancollins.com) - for the bundled GeneralUserGS soundfont
 - **And You!** - for checking out this project.
 I hope you like it :)

 ### Major Releases